MikeWise2718/usdmorph/Readme.md

 - From a CMD prompt use `.venv\scripts\activate`

-# Testing
+# Unity Testing
 - We are using the pytest framework
-- From the root directory (the one with main.py in it) you should be able to run all tests with `python -m pytest tests`
+- From the root directory (the one with main.py in it) you should be able to run all tests with `python -m pytest -v tests`
 - If you want to avoid calling pytest through python, then just make sure the root directory (or .) is in Python path
    - see `https://docs.pytest.org/en/latest/how-to/usage.html`
 - If you want to run tests directly from VS code you need to configure the test directory for pytest in the Test Explorer